Shopify/shipit-engine/contrib/browser-extension/README.md

 # Shipit Browser Extension

-If you have ever pushed to a broken `master` because you forgot to check CI/Slack then we have the extension for you.
+If you have ever pushed to a broken `main` because you forgot to check CI/Slack then we have the extension for you.

-This extension will alert you on GitHub's pull request page if `master` is broken, so that you can avoid the embarassment of having merged on red master.
+This extension will alert you on GitHub's pull request page if `main` is broken, so that you can avoid the embarassment of having merged on red master.

 ## Installation